Frequently Asked Questions

 NB: NSW Legislation requires all Councils to implement a weekly FOGO service by 2030.

-From 30 June 2025 collections will be weekly on your regular bin collection day.
+Your organics bin is collected weekly on your regular bin collection day.

-After 30 June 2025 all food will also be accepted in your council supplied compostable kitchen caddy liner bags as well as your usual garden organics (FOGO).
+All food will also be accepted in your council supplied compostable kitchen caddy liner bags as well as your usual garden organics (FOGO).

 Always remove ALL packaging and fruit stickers and only use your organics bin for food and garden organics.